Thomas Coke, 4th Earl of Leicester: Family

 The Trefusis connection reverberated in a later generation.
-The eldest daughter of the 5th Earl became engaged to Johnnie Althorp, later father to Princess Diana; his father objected to the match on the grounds of "mad blood", a reference to the institutionalised relatives of the queen, and the engagement was broken off.
+The eldest daughter of the 5th Earl became engaged to Johnnie Althorp, later father to Diana, Princess of Wales; his father objected to the match on the grounds of "mad blood", a reference to the institutionalised relatives of the queen, and the engagement was broken off.
 (Much later, the director of the Murdoch Children's Research Institute thought that a genetic disease in the Hepburn-Stuart-Forbes-Trefusis family may have killed male members of the family in early childhood and caused learning disabilities in females.)
 She went on to marry the aristocrat and entrepreneur Colin Tennant and is known as Anne Tennant, Baroness Glenconner.